luxueqiang/luxueqiang.github.io/_pages/about.md

 # 🏆 Honors and Awards
 - ***In Sep.
 2015***, I had the honor of receiving the National Inspiration Scholarship, valued at 5,000 RMB.
 - ***In Jun.
 2017***, I was honored to receive the "National Outstanding Graduation Design (Thesis) Award in Rock Mechanics and Engineering" from the Chinese Society of Rock Mechanics and Engineering.
 This prestigious award recognized only 39 exceptional theses nationwide.
 - ***In Dec.
-2023***, I had the distinct honor of being awarded the "ZHU LI YUE HUA Outstanding Doctoral Scholarship" by the University of Chinese Academy of Sciences (UCAS).
+2023***, I had the distinct honor of being awarded the "ZHU LI YUE HUA Outstanding Doctoral Scholarship" by the University of Chinese Academy of Sciences (UCAS),  valued at 5,000 RMB.

 # 👨🏻‍🎓 Educations